According to Gallup’s 2022 research, employee stress-levels are at an all-time high.

 - A chance to explore — there’s nothing like giving yourself the chance to experiment, try new things, and connect with yourself again in a totally new environment and role; retirement is about growing, and discovering your new interests, passions, and purpose

 Drawbacks of Resigning

 - Financial instability — resigning without having another job lined up may put you in a difficult financial situation.
 Make sure you have a solid plan in place before you make the decision to leave your current position.

 - Burning bridges — when you resign, ideally you do so gracefully and professionally without burning any bridges, as you never know when you may need to rely on your network in the future.

 - Inconvenience for others — quitting without notice may cause inconvenience or hardship for your employer or colleagues.
 Try to give them as much notice as possible so they can make appropriate arrangements.

 - It takes longer to find a new job — according to a 2012 report by the U.S. Government Accountability Office, over 55s take longer to find a new job

 So, if you’re deciding whether you should retire or resign, we’ve outlined the key differences between retirement and resignation in order to help you make the best decision.

 - Retirement is a decision to leave the workforce permanently.
 Resignation is a decision to leave a specific job or employer.

-- If you’re considering retirement, be sure to consider your finances and health.
-If you’re considering resignation, be sure to consider your career goals and job satisfaction.
+- If you’re considering retirement, consider both your finances and your health.
+If you’re thinking the resignation route, be sure to factor in your career goals and job satisfaction.